E3SM-Project/Omega/components/omega/doc/design/Logging.md

 ## 3 Algorithmic Formulation

-No algorithm is necessary for the system to function.
+No algorithm is necessary for the logging system.

 ## 4 Design